milaboratory/docs/docs/mixcr/reference/mixcr-assemble.md

 `--assemble-clonotypes-by <gene_features>`
 : Specify gene features used to assemble clonotypes.
 One may specify any custom gene region (e.g. `FR3+CDR3`); target clonal sequence can even be disjoint.
 Note that `assemblingFeatures` must cover CDR3

-`--keep-non-CDR3-alignments`
-: Preserve alignments that do not cover CDR3 region or cover it only partially in the .vdjca file.

-`--drop-non-CDR3-alignments`
-: Drop all alignments that do not cover CDR3 region or cover it only partially.

 `--dont-split-clones-by <gene_type>`
 : Clones with equal clonal sequence but different gene will be merged into single clone.